paritytech/substrate-archive/README.md

 ### Developing
 Init script should install all dependencies and setup a default database user for you.
 Just make sure to change the password of user `archive` via psql in a production or security-sensitive environment.

 Required Dependencies:
 Ubuntu: `postgresql`, `postgresql-contrib`, `libpq-dev`
 Rust: `diesel_cli`

+To create all tables, use the command `diesel migration run`